 The Superintendent and/or the Superintendent's designee will ensure compliance with the provisions of the established Wellness policy.
 Principals will monitor activities such as the physical education program, meal and snack scheduling, enrichment or after school programs, role of food in special events, fostering an environment that encourages healthy food and fitness choices among students, staff, and parents.
-District food service program staff will monitor district-based wellness activities such as professional development, training, licensure and certifications, food and beverage related contracts, and facilities needs.
+District food service program staff will monitor the nutritional content of the school lunch program.
+Central Office staff will monitor district-based wellness activities such as professional development, training, licensure and certifications, food and beverage related contracts, and facilities needs.
 The administration will report to the School Committee periodically about the compliance with the Wellness policy.